How to Wash Pillowcases: Full Guide

 Can I Wash My Pillowcases in a Washing Machine?

 Yes, you can wash your pillowcases in a washing machine.
-Just make sure to use the right machine setting according to the care label.
+Just make sure to use the right machine setting according to the care label, and understand how to wash pillowcases properly..

 However, you might be better off hand-washing silk pillowcases, especially if you have a top-loading machine with an agitator.
 That’s because silk doesn’t do well when you constantly wash it by machine.